SalesConnection/Caction-Support/docs/How_to_Check_Pending_Update.md

 5. After the user press the prompt from previous step, their app will either show one of the result as pictures below.<br>

    a.
-The user has pending upload:
+The user has pending data:
    <p align="center">
       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_5.png" alt="Check Pending Data Using Desktop Step 5" width="280" height="550">
    </p><br>

    b.
-The user didn't have pending upload:
+The user didn't have pending data:
    <p align="center">
       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_5a.png" alt="Check Pending Data Using Desktop Step 5a" width="280" height="550">
    </p><br>

 6. In the desktop admin's view, either one of the results shown in the pictures below will appear.<br>

    a.
-The user has pending upload:
+The user has pending data:
    <p align="center">
       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_6.png" alt="Check Pending Data Using Desktop Step 6">
    </p><br>

    b.
-The user didn't have pending upload:
+The user didn't have pending data:
    <p align="center">
       <img src="img/Check_Pending_Data_in_Desktop_And_Mobile_Step_6a.png" alt="Check Pending Data Using Desktop Step 6a">
    </p><br>

-7. Note: If the user has pending updates, these will be updated automatically.
+7. Note: If the user has pending data, these will be updated automatically.
 Please advise the user to perform this action when their network is stable.

 <br><br><br>
 **Related Articles**